dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 ---
 title: "Simpledet simple guide"
 date: 2020-06-03 10:35:00 +0900
-categories: simpledet object detection
+categories: simpledet object_detection
 ---

 For new simpledet researchers with docker,
 <https://github.com/TuSimple/simpledet>

 ---
-# Install SimpleDet
+# How to install SimpleDet?
 ## Initial environment versions
-Before the installation SimpleDet, we need to set up environments.
+Before the installation SimpleDet,
+we need to set up environments.
-Here are my environment versions, just to be sure.
+Here are my environment versions.
 - Linux-x86_64, Ubuntu 18.04
 - NVIDIA Driver Version: 440.82
 - CUDA 10.1
 - cuDNN 7.6.5

+We will install initial environment in order, like as Graphics driver > CUDA > cuDNN > Docker.
+Then we can use SimpleDet with Docker.

-### Installation for graphic settings
+### Graphic settings installation
 Refer to this link for installation GPU environment such as NVIDIA graphic driver, CUDA and cuDNN.
 <https://dongjuns.github.io/machine/learning/Machine-Learning-Set-up/>

-If you want to check information about your GPU, there are some commands.
+If you want to check information about your GPU,
+there are some commands.
 You can trust the number of Driver Version,
-but don't trust the number of CUDA version with command 'nvidia-smi'.
+but don't easily trust the number of CUDA version by 'nvidia-smi'.
-Use these commands,
+Use these commands just to be sure,
 - 'nvidia-settings' for graphic card driver and more graphic information by GUI style
 - 'nvcc -V' for CUDA version check